 This activity was planned by and for the healthcare team, and learners will receive 15 Interprofessional Continuing Education (IPCE) credits for learning and change.

 NetCE designates this continuing education activity for 18 hours for Alabama nurses.

 AACN Synergy CERP Category A.

-Social workers completing this intermediate-to-advanced course receive 15 Clinical continuing education credits.
+Social Workers participating in this intermediate to advanced course will receive 15 Clinical continuing education clock hours.